tetetearraio916/IELTS/speaking/Service.md

 ### Why do some older people want to be waiters in the bug cities?

 I thought that the elderly waiters might have wanted to work in a bigger city because they were more experienced and therefore paid more.
+The bigger the city, the more people are thriving and the more responsive the management wants to hire.
+Also, experienced old people want money too, so supply and demand match.
+Therefore, there are many old people who want to be waiters in big cities.